 Dynamic metrics can be used for both suggesting opportunities for program optimizations/transformations and for evaluating the effect of such transformations.
-In order to demonstrate this we have studied the effect of several transformations on the Voronoi benchmark (all versions of the benchmark have been run through Soot, a Java bytecode transformation framework, for consistency).
+In order to demonstrate this we have studied the effect of several transformations on the voronoi benchmark.

-In Table 10 we give both the relevant dynamic metrics (top part) and the runtime performance (bottom part) of four variations of the Voronoi benchmark.
+In Table X we give both the relevant dynamic metrics (top part) and the runtime performance (bottom part) of four variations of the voronoi benchmark.
 In the following subsections we first discuss the top part of the table, and then the bottom part.